alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 Table: Altered schematic for all possible PN for stage 4

-Since the string for each code above contains a single character -- "`x`" or "`|`" -- for each possibility, it's more like an *a choose b* combinatorial problem.
+Since the string for each code above contains a single character -- "`x`" or "`|`" -- for each possibility, it's now more amenable to the *a choose b* combinatorial approach.
 But note that we have strings of varying lengths.

 With a little thought you can see that the length of each string is $n$ minus the count of $x$ in the string.
 And from there we can break this down into $_n\mathrm{C}_r$ expressions for combinations of `x` in the string: